jmorris0x0/terraform-provider-k8sconnect/README.md

 > ### ⚠️ ALPHA RELEASE
-> **This provider is in alpha and not suitable for production use.** Breaking changes may occur without notice.
-Use at your own risk.
+> **This provider is in alpha with limited production usage.** APIs and state formats may change before v1.0.
+> We recommend testing thoroughly and pinning to exact versions.
 >
-> Targeting December 2025 for feature complete release announcement.
+> Targeting feature-complete release in December 2025.

 ---